inspec/inspec-aws/docs/resources/aws_glue_crawlers.md

 ### be_available

-Use `should` to check if the crawler name is available.
+Use `should` to check if a crawler name is available.

     describe aws_glue_crawlers do
       it { should be_available }